FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/tracking-guide.md

 });
 </script>
 ```

+> Note
+>
-**NOTE:** You have to replace the right hand side (like `BrandFieldName`) with your own values.
-If you can't find a way to retrieve the field roles via the FACT-Finder UI, you can open a FACT-Finder Web Components search page, trigger a search with your own FACT-Finder and afterwards open the Browser Dev Tools, navigate to the `console`  tab and type: `factfinder.communication.fieldRoles` -> Hit enter
+> You have to replace the right hand side (like `BrandFieldName`) with your own values.
+> If you can't find a way to retrieve the field roles via the FACT-Finder UI, you can open a FACT-Finder Web Components search page and trigger a search with your own FACT-Finder.
+> Then, open the browser's dev tools, navigate to the `console` tab and type: `factfinder.communication.fieldRoles`.